 A ghost producer is someone who anonymously composes music on requests or sells already-made tracks to other people.
 Upon agreement, the ghost composer is paid a fee, and the artist receives a musical piece that can legally present as their own from that moment on.

 Ghost production has been dubbed the "Dirty Little Secret" of the Electronic Dance Music scene.
-Even though it frequently occurred on various occasions, its ethics and usage were the subjects of never-ending debates.
+Even though it has frequently occurred on various occasions, its ethics and usage have been the subjects of never-ending debates.
 Some artists judged it as a heresy; others, with an "innit to win it" attitude, took the opportunity to break into the music business from the backdoor.

-Ultimately, all benefit: the producers who prefer keeping it low-key can make a fair income from music production without the need to leave their natural studio habitat unwillingly.
-Meanwhile, the artists can focus on practising, performing, touring and marketing without fear of staying behind their colleagues production-wise.
+Finally, everyone benefits: ghost producers who prefer keeping it low-key can make a fair income from music production without the need to leave their natural studio habitat unwillingly, while the artists can focus on practising, performing, touring and marketing without fear of staying behind their colleagues production-wise.

-For people not deeply involved in the music industry and for regular fans, ghost production is a basic process that unfairly kickstarts someone’s career by following a simple structure: big-name DJ “X” hires a ghost producer “Z” to produce the next big hit.
+For people not deeply involved in the music industry like the regular fans, ghost production is a basic process that unfairly kickstarts someone’s career by following a simple structure: a big-name DJ “X” hires a ghost producer “Z” to produce the next big hit.

 The workflow, however, has additional advancements and complexities that vary depending on how the process unfolds.
 There is no “one-size-fits-all” solution.
 Hence we’ve listed the four most popular types of ghost production you can find and purchase on the commercial market.

 Another available option for the clients is to request a custom tune based on a reference.
-When the artists already know what they are looking for, they contact the producer and ask for a tailor-made project of their specific idea.
-They provide the ghostwriter with all specifications that imagine their future track to feature, such as genre, BPM, song key, details on the expected type of sound and a few examples.
+When the artists already know what they are looking for, they contact a ghost producer and ask for a tailor-made project of their specific idea.
+They provide the ghost producer with all specifications that imagine their future track to feature, such as genre, BPM, song key, details on the expected type of sound and a few examples.
 Both sides would continue the mutual brainstorming and feedback exchange until the track finally sounds according to the artist’s initial idea and translates to the desired vibe.
-You can find platforms specialized in offering ghost production services where it’s possible to find all type of ghost producers ready to add their talent to your ideas.
+Some platforms specialize in ghost production services where it’s possible to find all type of ghost producers where you can find all types of ghost producers ready to add their skills to your ideas.

 Quite often, the artist will contact a ghost producer when they are halfway through the project but cannot continue for various reasons.
 The co-creation process usually starts when the DJ shares his work up to this point with the chosen producer via stems, MIDI files, or the project file — if both work on the same DAW — then sets a roadmap to the final version of the track he has in mind.
 Afterwards, the ghost producer comes to the rescue.
 A good ghost producer would complete the track by incorporating a pro touch while sticking to the artist’s instructions.
 Best case scenario: the ghost producer has extra knowledge about sound design and applies it — that would be the best benefit and the feature that would make a significant, noteworthy and recognisable difference in the final product.
 As a result, the artist would receive a finished version of his started project, with industry-standard sound and quality.